Perfume without pretense.

 We love scent because of how it makes you feel to notice the world around you through a different sense.
 Experiencing the subtle pleasures of one's sense enhances the pleasures available through all the senses.
 We become attuned to what we love, what intrigues us and what brings us pleasure.

 We love absorbing the places we visit through its aroma, every landscape, every city block has a scent all its own.

-I decided I would create Libertine as my response to the overly commercial world of big name perfume.
-It would be a creative expression, a refuge for beauty and curiosity.
-There would be no celebrity endorsement, no gender stereotyping; just the highest quality aromatic materials, beautiful design and amazing fragrances.
+Libertine is an act of creative expression, a refuge for beauty and curiosity.
+No celebrity endorsement, no marketing meant to make you feel lesser than, no gender stereotyping; just the highest quality aromatic materials, beautiful design and amazing fragrances.

 Joshua Smith is a forester turned industrial designer turned perfume maker from the wide open plains of Canada.
 His switch from forestry into design was rooted in a deeply seeded drive to create.
 He became disillusioned however, by the idea of designing products for a large corporate entity as he began noticing just how much the marketing was aimed at making people feel lesser than to sell them mediocre products.
 He knew he had to find a different way.

 Rather than creating products that jumped on trends to scrape up as many possible sales he dreamt of creating honest objects that sparked joy and intrigue in those that used them.
 He dreamt of creating things that people could enjoy and love for what it did for them, not how it made them look to the world.
 In seeking out those things in his own life that created an emotional impact, that gave pause, he began to notice the items that most did that were based around the senses.
 Objects that very purposefully used materials to create sensory experiences and of all the senses, he found scent to be the most captivating.